Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/Cities/Havdal, City of Pearls.md

 # Defenses
 Havdal's defensive network is a response to the devastation caused by the [[1276 APC - Invasion of Saxum|Invasion of Saxum in 1276 APC]].
 These measures were taken to ensure the city's safety in the face of such an attack, with a focus on repelling future attacks from both sea and land.
 Below is a detailed account of its key defensive features.
 ## Warships
-Havdal's navy, known as the **Steel Fleet**, is a key part of the city's defense.
+Havdal's navy, known as the **Iron Drakkar**, is a key part of the city's defense.
 These warships are designed for both speed and durability, capable of engaging enemy vessels far from the city or defending the harbor itself.

 The fleet features a variety of different ship types, each designed with a specific goal in mind.
 ### Ironclads